canlas1/sequelizeBurger/README.md

-burger app to eat and regurgitate the burgers with put, post, get
+burger app to eat and regurgitate the burgers with put, post, get using sequelize